Geoje POW camp: Capture of General Dodd (7–10 May 1952)

 As the trial proceeded, Colson had the 38th Infantry Regiment reinforce the guards on all the compounds and had automatic weapons set up in pairs at strategic locations.
-He directed Lt.
-Col. William J. Kernan, commanding officer of the 38th, to prepare a plan for violent entry into Compound 76, using tanks, flamethrowers, armored cars, .50-caliber multiple mounts, tear gas, riot guns, and the like, with a target date of 10:00 on 10 May.
+He directed Lieutenant colonel William J. Kernan, commanding officer of the 38th, to prepare a plan for violent entry into Compound 76, using tanks, flamethrowers, armored cars, .50-caliber multiple mounts, tear gas, riot guns, and the like, with a target date of 10:00 on 10 May.
 In the early afternoon, Van Fleet flew into Geoje for a conference.
-He had discussed the situation with Ridgway and his appointed successor, General Mark W. Clark, who had just arrived in the Far East, and they were all agreed that no press or photo coverage would be permitted.
+He had discussed the situation with Ridgway and his appointed successor, General Mark W. Clark, who had just arrived in the Far East, and they all agreed that no press or photo coverage would be permitted.
 They wanted Colson to be sure to give every opportunity to non-belligerent prisoners to surrender peaceably while he engaged in battle for control of the compound.
 Van Fleet added that he did not think that US troops should go into the compound, until firepower from the outside had forced submission and driven the prisoners into small adjacent compounds that had been constructed in the meantime.
 If necessary he was willing to grant the prisoners' request for an association with equipment and communication facilities, but he reminded Colson that he had full authority to use all the force required to release Dodd and secure proper control and discipline.
 Regardless of the outcome of this affair, Van Fleet wanted dispersion of the compounds carried out.
 He left the timing of the Compound 76 operation in Colson's hands, but the negotiating period should end at 10:00 on 10 May.

 Dodd's trial dragged on through the afternoon as the translation process was slow and laborious.
 By dusk it was evident that the proceedings would not finish that night and Dodd phoned Colson asking for an extension until noon the next day.
 He was convinced that the Communists would keep their promise to let him go as soon as the meeting finished.
 But Eighth Army refused to alter the 10:00 deadline.
 The Communists clarified that they had intended to conduct meetings for ten days, but in the light of the UN stand they would attempt to complete their work in the morning.
-During the night of 9–10 May, twenty tanks, five equipped with flamethrowers, arrived on Geoje and were brought into position.
-Extra wire was laid and the sixteen small compounds were ready to receive the prisoners of Compound 76.
+During the night of 9–10 May, 20 tanks, five equipped with flamethrowers, arrived on Geoje and were brought into position.
+Extra wire was laid and the 16 small compounds were ready to receive the prisoners of Compound 76.
 All of the guns were in place and gas masks were issued.

 As daylight broke, the prisoners presented their latest demands.
 They directed their attack against UN prisoner policy, repatriation, and screening.
 Although the English translation is awkward and some of the phrases difficult to understand, their demands were as follows: